 A project must always be under evaluation.
 An evaluation plan will help you monitor the project, and maybe even alert you when it starts to veer off track.
 Use this plan to analyze the components of the project, the outcomes and impacts.

 Outcomes are measurable changes, while impacts are how well the project goals are being achieved.
 Therefore, the evaluation plan is a detailed document that defines a criteria to determine the project effectiveness and efficiency by tracking progress on all aspects of the project.

 The budget outlines the financial resources that drive the project.
 A budget will assign a cost to each of the of the project requirements.
 Creating a project budget means formalizing financial resources that will be allocated to the project.
 This begins with choosing a way to estimate costs, identify impacts and report on the evaluation.

 All of this leads to a project proposal to explain why the project should be executed and what its benefits are.
 The previous steps are summarized, writing out the vision of the project and a brief description of the problem that it speaks to.
 Then state the goals of the project and outline the strategy that will be used to achieve those goals.

 Related: Project Proposal Template

 That’s a lot of work, but by creating an outline that details these various parts of the project, you’re setting up the project for success.
-There’s more work after the project is designed and the proposal is accepted by stakeholders, of course, but a lot less work than there would have been if you skimped on any of these steps.
+Therefore, you’ll want to execute a project before the project—because the project design is itself a project, with goals, tasks and deliverables.

 Only a robust project management software can handle all the data needed for a good project design.
 ProjectManager.com is a cloud-based tool that has features, such as the online Gantt chart, to help schedule, as well as others to assist with budget and resource allocation.
 See how it can help you by taking this free 30-day trial.